wz0805-1736705/INFO-201-Final-Project/README.md

 ## Project Description
 This ShinyApp aims to explore detailed and in-depth information about the **Olympics Games** with specifically focusing on _gender_ perspectives.
-We will investigate the how male and female participants performed differently in different sports, the medals they earned, and trends of their personal information such as height, weight and ages.
-We can see how women power is dramatically growing over the past years.
+We will investigate how male and female participants performed differently in different sports, the medals they earned, and trends of their personal information such as height, weight and ages.
+We can see how women power is dramatically growing over the past decades.

 Link to ShinyApp: